Where Arne Johnson and the Glatzels are now - what happened after The Conjuring 3

 The movie slightly changes the true story behind The Conjuring 3, tweaking it to fit the narrative, but it does stick fairly closely to the real-life events.

-A few names were changed – mainly the murder victim Alana Bono, who is “Bruno” here.
+A few names were changed – mainly the murder victim Alan Bono, who is “Bruno” here.

 The main change covers the investigations and the possession as the only real source here was the Warrens and the Glatzel family, who actually disagreed over what happened.